SlimJallouli/b_u585_iota02_iot_reference/readme_aws_defender.md

 ---

-## How is Device Defender Used in This Project?
+## How Is Device Defender Used in This Project?

 The STM32 FreeRTOS IoT Reference project includes support for AWS IoT Device Defender.
 When enabled and provisioned, your device can: